1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 ## Keeping Tabs on My Overall Health Data

-- Every 3-6 months, I do a blood panel through [Inside Tracker](https://www.insidetracker.com/) and follow the recommendations
-- Qardio fitness scale at home I step on every day.
+- Qardio fitness smart scale at home I step on every day
 - HRV is a predictor of overall health.
 0-50 is unhealthy, 50-100 is ok, and 100+ is healthy.
 You can see trends in your Apple Health app (I wear the latest Apple watch)
 - Professionally test body composition, VO2 Max, and RMR through [DEXA](https://www.dexafit.com/dexafit-store-mapper)
+- Every 3-6 months, I do a blood panel through [Inside Tracker](https://www.insidetracker.com/) and follow the recommendations

 Overall with this data, I'm looking for trends over time.
 I try to look at monthly weight trends rather than day-to-day.
 For instance, weight can vary by as much as 7 pounds depending on when I ate, how much water, etc. Blood tests are super accurate but can change a ton over time.

-## General Health

-- Sauna 4-5 days per week
-- Cold showers and ice baths daily (cools the water down to 34F just above freezing) for regular ice baths

 ## Exercise